Statistical & Online Survey Advising

 Statistical Advising and Online Survey Advising Services - Fall 2017

-Statistical advisers work at the LSC (IC 204) and WTC (CLC 732) campuses.
-They provide assistance with basic, how-to questions regarding the use of statistical applications, NVivo, and Opinio.
+The statistical adviser works at the LSC campus.
+He provides assistance with basic, how-to questions regarding the use of statistical applications, NVivo, and Opinio.
 While advisers can always help with SPSS Statistics they may not be able to assist with some of the less popular statistical applications, e.g., Lisrel, HLM, STATA.
 The adviser's software expertise is listed on the schedule below.

 Students should call or email Lauree Garvin: firstname.lastname@example.org, (773) 508-7653, for assistance with statistical, QDA (NVivo), or online survey (Opinio) applications during hours when no adviser is available.